dotnet/docs-aspire/docs/components-overview.md

     :::code source="snippets/components/AspireApp/WorkerService/Worker.cs" highlight="7,13":::

-After several steps, you now have a fully configured PostgreSQL database component and corresponding container with connection integrated into your app.
-This component also configured health checks, logging, tracing, metrics, retries, and other useful capabilities for you behind the scenes. .NET Aspire components provide various options to configure each of these features.
+You now have a fully configured PostgreSQL database component and corresponding container with connection integrated into your app!
+This component also configured health checks, logging, metrics, retries, and other useful capabilities for you behind the scenes. .NET Aspire components provide various options to configure each of these features.

 ## Configure .NET Aspire components